Skip to content

 Ungraded coins are much more subjective in value.
 In essence, coin grading takes the guesswork out of figuring out the value of a coin or set of coins.
 Coin grading and authentication emerged as a solution to rampant counterfeiting and coin doctoring in the eighties.
 Before the advent of grading services in the late eighties, a coin buyer would have no assurances of the value or condition of the coin they were attempting to buy or sell.

 Also, graded coins are generally worth more as they are enclosed in a protective plastic case.
 Graded coins are graded on a 1 to 70 scale.
-Think about the grading scale in high school in which the scale was 90-100 for an A, 80-89 for a B, etc. The grading scale for coins is similar except the scale only goes up to 70.
+Think about the grading scale in high school, which was 90-100 for an A, 80-89 for a B, etc. The grading scale for coins is similar, except the scale only goes up to 70.
 So, coins are considered brilliant uncirculated if they grade between 60-70, and about uncirculated between 50-59 and down from there.

 2023 $50 Canada Allegory of Peace in SP70.

-1. Peace of Mind: Professional coin grading offers you peace of mind because your coin has been authenticated and certified as genuine.
+1. Peace of Mind: One of the biggest advantages of looking for graded coins for sale is peace of mind.
+Professional coin grading offers this peace of mind because your coin has been authenticated and certified as genuine.

-2. Grading: Your coin has been carefully examined by at least two experts who have assigned a numeric grade on its condition.
+2. Grading: Your coin has been carefully examined by at least two experts, who have assigned it a numeric grade based on its condition.

-3. Universally Accepted: When graded by one of the two major grading services your coin will be recognized and accepted by dealers and collectors worldwide.
+3. Universally Accepted: When graded by one of the two major grading services, dealers and collectors worldwide will recognize and accept your coin.

 4. Archival Holder: After grading, each coin is sonically sealed in an archival acrylic holder to preserve its condition and permanently attest to its grade and authenticity.